How to Differentiate Between DTG and DTF Printing Methods

 • Dark garments: usually higher due to white underbase and stricter process control

-DTF cost basics (common ranges)
+DTF cost basics (common drivers)

-• transfer film + powder + printing + labor + blank
+• Transfer film + powder + printing + labor + blank

-• you’re printing across mixed fabrics,
+DTF can shine when you’re printing across mixed fabrics, batching transfers, and pressing efficiently.

 • rejects (especially in early runs),